ADF Aircraft Serial Numbers

 P109 engine change test aircraft and AUP prototype.

-Returned to Amberley 09/06/96 after updgrade.
+Returned to Amberley 09/06/96 after upgrade.

-Underwent numerous trials at ARDU
+Underwent numerous trials at ARDU.

 Participant of Red Flag 2007.
-In service 1 Sqn 2007.

 Retired by 3/12/2010.